-There is a common misconception in North America that yoga is a great workout, and that yoga instructors are incredibly fit.
-By contrast, the traditional focus of yoga in India has always been the mind.
+There is a common misconception in North America that Yoga is a great workout, and that Yoga instructors are incredibly fit.
+By contrast, the traditional focus of Yoga in India has always been the mind.
 This takes people by surprise.
-“But a yoga class is so active!”
+“But a Yoga class is so active!”
 Sure!
 But where is the mind located?
-At the very least, mind is seeded in our bodies, so naturally, our bodies are related to mind.
+At the very least, the mind is seeded in our bodies, so naturally, our bodies are related to mind.

-In fact, if we look at the textual record in India going back some 2,000 years, the primary interests of yoga have been meditation and conscious breathing.
+In fact, if we look at the textual record in India going back some 2,000 years, the primary interests of Yoga have been meditation and conscious breathing.
 Physical movements of the body are mentioned, but they are mostly viewed as preparation for meditation or breathing.
-How the western perception became so oriented around physical movements is a topic for another day.
-Our intention here is to shine a light on the full breadth of yoga, including the physical activity, because what our current culture thinks of as yoga is only one slice of a much bigger pie.
+How western perception became so oriented around physical movements is a topic for another day.
+Our intention here is to shine a light on the full breadth of Yoga, including the physical activity, because what our current culture thinks of as Yoga is only one slice of a much bigger pie.

-So what is yoga?
-As an initial step, yoga is a practice interested in the optimal functioning of every part of the human system – body, breath, mind, personality, emotions —and as a whole.
-This list of course includes physical activity, but it also extends far beyond that.
-It is fair to say that yoga’s initial goals involve bringing the different aspects of the human system back into their original balance, or something close to it.
+As an initial step, Yoga is a practice interested in the optimal functioning of every part of the human system – body, breath, mind, personality, emotions —and as a whole.
+This list, of course, includes physical activity, but it also extends far beyond that.
+It is fair to say that Yoga’s initial goals involve bringing the different aspects of the human system back into their original balance, or something close to it.

-How does yoga develop this balance?
 Through experience.
-In fact, yoga is a sort of science of experience.
+In fact, Yoga is a sort of science of experience.
 For example, when we’re in a cold room, our body eventually shivers.
 The functioning of our mind changes too when we’re cold.
-Step outside of the air conditioning where it’s hot, and our body and mind changes as well.
+Step outside of the air conditioning where it’s hot, and our body and mind change as well.
 We literally feel, act and think differently when we’re in different situations, i.e. having different experiences.
 And the impact lasts, it continues to affect us, even after the experience is over.
-This is the actual realm of yoga’s interest; the ways that experiences influence the functioning of our bodies and minds, etc.
+This is the actual realm of Yoga’s interest; the ways that experiences influence the functioning of our bodies and minds, etc.

-It follows that a yoga practice is an intentionally engineered experience.
+Yoga is an intentionally engineered experience.
 It is a set of principles for creating experiences that influence how we feel, act, think, etc., in certain intended ways.
-The most obvious example of this is a yoga class.
-In a yoga class, we ask our body to do things it doesn’t usually do.
+The most obvious example of this is a Yoga class.
+In a Yoga class, we ask our body to do things it doesn’t usually do.
 That causes us to feel different.
-Different styles of yoga tend to create different experiences.
+Different styles of Yoga tend to create different experiences.
 A restorative class is very soft and slow.
 A power vinyasa class tends to be very fast and effortful.
 They have different influences on the way our system functions.
 Yoga actually expands this to every experience possible.

-So what is yoga?
+So what is Yoga?
 Well, one answer is equanimity or balance.
-Another answer is yoga is a science of intentionally engineered experience.
+Another answer is Yoga is a science of intentionally engineered experience.
 And there are many more answers, too.
-The lineage of yoga we teach at the Yoga Well Institute is called viniyoga which literally translates as “application”.
-Our focus is choosing the technique that is most appropriate to each individual’s circumstance and situation.
+The lineage of Yoga we teach at the Yoga Well Institute is called Viniyoga which literally translates as “application”.
+Our focus is on choosing the technique that is most appropriate to each individual’s circumstance and situation.